Armani Code Absolu pour Homme 2019

 Armani Code Absolu pour Homme by Giorgio Armani

-Armani Code Absolu pour Homme is a popular perfume by Giorgio Armani for men and was released in 2019.
+A popular perfume by Giorgio Armani for men, released in 2019.
 The scent is sweet-spicy.
 The longevity is above-average.
-It is being marketed by L'Oréal.
-Pronunciation
+It was last marketed by L'Oréal.

 Main accords